 There are unprotected drops on the property, cliffs and unfenced balconies.
 There are strong currents and waves at the beach.
 The rainforest has plants with thorns and which are not for human consumption

 - Medical facilities: 45 minutes

-You could drive here from San José, but it would take around 8 hours, and the last stretch on Pensinsula Osa is very rough - see our car rental recommendations.
+You could drive here from San José, but it would take around 8 hours, and the last stretch requires a 4WD.
+See our car rental recommendations.

-There is a daily bus service from San José (Barrio Mexico) at 12noon to Puerto Jiménez but it is 9 hours long and pretty tiring.
-The return service leaves Puerto Jiménez at 5am to go to San José.
+There is a daily bus service from San José (Barrio Mexico) to Puerto Jiménez but it is 9 hours long and pretty tiring.

 - Puerto Jiménez 25.0 km PJM